 Frigiliana is one of the most popular inland white villages in southern Spain, located only a short drive from Nerja.
-It’s very well known for its narrow whitewashed streets, local gastronomy, and Moorish history and has been given the title of the prettiest village in all of Andalucía by the Spanish tourism board.
-If you’re looking for a day trip from Málaga to go on then you may want to consider Frigiliana as it takes less than an hour to drive to.
+It’s very well known for its narrow whitewashed streets, local gastronomy, and Moorish history.
+It also holds the title of the prettiest village in all of Andalusia.
+There are a lot of amazing things to do in Frigiliana despite its small size, which is why it’s such a popular day trip from Malaga.

-Thanks to its deep rooted history, there are some great things to do in Frigiliana and plenty of points of interest to visit.
-Frigiliana’s old town is a highlight of the village where you can explore the history of its Moorish past.
+Thanks to its deep rooted history, there are a lot of interesting things to do in Frigiliana and plenty of points of interest to visit.
+Frigiliana’s old town is a highlight of the village and is where you can explore the history of its Moorish past.
 There are also various places to eat in Frigiliana as well as artisan shops to peruse.
 This is a very hilly village however, so make sure you wear appropriate shoes and bring a lot of sunscreen if you’re visiting in the summertime.

 Calle Hernando el Darra

 While there are many beautiful streets in Frigiliana to wander along, Calle Hernando el Darra is one of the most picturesque and easy to locate.
 It runs off of Calle Real and will lead you right to the heart of the oldest neighbourhood in Frigiliana.
-The best spot for a photo on Calle Hernando el Darra is at the base of it where the street starts to go uphill so you may have to wait a while for the street to be free of people.
+The best spot for a photo on Calle Hernando el Darra is at the base of it where the street starts to go uphill, so you may have to wait a while for the street to be free of people.
+Taking a photo here is one of the best things to do in Frigiliana.

-Calle Real is one of the main streets in Frigiliana and is where you’ll find Reales Pósitos.
+Calle Real is one of the main streets in Frigiliana and it’s where you’ll find Reales Positos.
 If you’ve been to Frigiliana before you’ve probably walked by this point of interest without realizing it.
-Reales Pósitos is an old silo that was built in 1767 to store excess grain, and all that remains of the original building from street level are the brick arches surrounding the doors and windows.
+Reales Positos is an old silo that was built in 1767 to store excess grain.
+Now, all that remains of the original building from street level are the brick arches surrounding the doors and windows.

 Palacio de los Condes de Frigiliana

-One of the main things to see in Frigiliana is the Palacio de los Condes de Frigiliana which was built in the 16th century and once belonged to the counts of Frigiliana.
-In the 18th century the manor house was turned into a sugar factory and today the building stands as the only molasses factory still in use in all of Europe.
-Visiting Palacio de los Condes de Frigiliana is definitely an interesting thing to do in Frigiliana!
+One of the main things to do in Frigiliana is to visit the Palacio de los Condes de Frigiliana.
+It was built in the 16th century and once belonged to the counts of Frigiliana.
+In the 18th century the manor house was turned into a sugar factory.
+Today the building stands as the only molasses factory still in use in all of Europe.

-The Mudéjar neighbourhood of Frigiliana is perhaps the most visited area in the village.
-Located in the upper part of the village, the Mudéjar neighbourhood is where you’ll find many of the famous photo spots you may have seen online.
-You won’t find a lot of things to do here in particular, but you’ll enjoy exploring the narrow streets and admiring the Moorish architecture that Frigiliana is so well known for.
+The Mudejar neighbourhood of Frigiliana is perhaps the most visited area in the village.
+Located in the upper part of the village, the Mudejar neighbourhood is where you’ll find many of the famous photo spots you may have seen online.
+You won’t find a lot of things to do in Frigiliana in this area in particular, but you’ll enjoy exploring the narrow streets and admiring the Moorish architecture that Frigiliana is so well known for.

 La Fuente Vieja